Surviving the Homestudy

-Regardless of where you live or where you plan to adopt, you’ll need to complete a homestudy.
+Regardless of where you live, or where you plan to adopt, you’ll need to complete a homestudy.
 This is a document that contains the story of your life: your family and marital history, your health, your financial situation.
-It includes a description of your home and neighborhood, as well as personal references and discussion of any health concerns or criminal record.
-It also details your family relationships and your feelings about adoption, parenting, and infertility, if applicable.
+It includes a description of your home and neighborhood, as well as personal references and discussion of any health concerns or any criminal record.

-If the thought of opening up your life to a stranger makes you squeamish, you’re not alone.
+If the thought of opening up your home and your life to a stranger makes you squeamish, you’re not alone.
 People often worry that they will be found ineligible to adopt.
 In reality, it’s rare for a homestudy to end with a negative recommendation.
 While the process may seem invasive, remember that the goal is to make sure children are placed in homes where they’ll be loved and protected.
-Use the homestudy process to educate yourself about adoption.

-In general, the homestudy is a social worker’s written evaluation, based on interviews with you during at least one visit to the home.
-If you use a lawyer to adopt independently, you will probably use an agency or an independent, state-licensed social worker for the homestudy.
-If you adopt internationally via an agency in a state other than your own, you will have to use a homestudy agency or professional who is licensed in your home state.
+In general, the homestudy is a social worker’s written evaluation, based on interviews with you during at least one visit to your home.
+If you adopt independently with a lawyer’s help, you will use an agency or an independent, state-licensed social worker for the homestudy.
+If you adopt internationally via an agency, or in a state other than your own, you must use an agency or a professional who is licensed in your home state.
 The homestudy fee can range from $1,000 to $3,000.

-Each homestudy includes a home visit.
-While the social worker will want to know how you plan to accommodate a new arrival, your home doesn’t have to be child-proofed, with a furnished nursery, when a social worker comes to visit.
-Nor do you need to have a separate bedroom for a baby or for each child.
+While the social worker will want to know how you plan to accommodate a new arrival, your home doesn’t have to be child-proofed, with a furnished nursery, prior to the visit.
+Nor do you need to have a separate bedroom for a baby.

-If you have a medical, financial, or prior arrest record that you fear might result in an unfavorable homestudy, experts advise that you don’t wait to mention it.
-If you plan to adopt internationally, your social worker can steer you to a country that is more likely to be accepting, and can address your situation in the homestudy in a way that's consistent with the country's cultural values and requirements.
+If you have a medical or financial problem, or a prior arrest record that you fear might result in an unfavorable homestudy, experts advise that you don’t wait to mention it.

-• Health problems or disabilities: An agency will want to know that you can care for a child long-term.
-If your condition is under control, you may be approved to adopt.
-If you're in the middle of medical treatment or have a condition that threatens your life expectancy, you may be prevented from adopting. .
+- Health conditions or disabilities An agency will want to know that you can care for a child long-term.
+If you are in the middle of medical treatment, or have a condition that threatens your life expectancy, you may be prevented from adopting.

-• Financial problems: You don’t need to be rich to adopt.
-But a history of bankruptcy, high debt, and failure to pay child support may be cause for denial.
+- Financial problems You don’t need to be rich to adopt.
+But a history of bankruptcy, high debt, or failure to pay child support may be cause for denial.

 Lucia Moses is the adoptive mother of two.
-She lives with her family in New York.
+She lives in New York.

 Back To Home Page©2013 Adoptive Families.
 All rights reserved.
 Reproduction in whole or in part is prohibited.